ThomasGysemans/BashInGodot/README.md

 # BashInGodot

-A Bash Terminal in your Godot Game
+A Bash Terminal in your Godot Game.

+> **IMPORTANT** : the text is written in French.
+The English version will arrive soon after the official release of the terminal.

-Démo en ligne disponible : [https://godot-bash.sciencesky.fr/](https://godot-bash.sciencesky.fr/)
+A demo is available online : [https://godot-bash.sciencesky.fr/](https://godot-bash.sciencesky.fr/)